ulissesf/qmassa/README.md

 | VRAM         | Device memory used / Total device memory       |
 | [Engines]    | Overall engine usage in the last iteration     |

+The overall engines usage depends on the DRM clients that the user has access to.
+In order to have a system view, please run qmassa as root.

 The frequency graph ranges from min to max values and plots the instant driver-requested and actual device frequency for each iteration.
+It also indicates the overall status and PL1 throttle reasons (for now) for i915 and Xe drivers.

+#### Limitations

+* i915: the kernel driver doesn't track/report overall system memory used and thus qmassa can't display it.

 ### Per DRM client